BrainStOrmics/Romeo/README.md

 For questions about the code and tutorial, please contact Qianhua ZHU, zhuqianhua@genomics.cn.

 # Citation
-If corep is useful for your research, please consider citing.
+If conep is useful for your research, please consider citing.